leonjza/frida-boot/course/README.md

 # Frida Boot 👢

 Welcome to Frida Boot!
 A binary instrumentation workshop, using [frida](https://frida.re/), for beginners!
+While the workshop absolutely has a strong security-related flavour, folks new to the idea of binry instrumentation with either a security or development background may find this useful.

-I hope that this workshop gets you excited about using Frida, and can accelerate your learning to go from wondering about, to crafting your spoils!
+I hope that this workshop gets you excited about using Frida, and accelerates your learning to go from wondering about, to crafting your own spoils!
 "WTF" to "IDKFA".

 ## What you will not learn

 This workshop will **not** cover the widly popular mobile application uses of Frida.
-Instead, the idea is to teach the core concepts that can be applied to any runtime (albeit with their naunces) that Frida supports.
+Instead, the idea is to teach simple, core concepts that can be applied to any runtime (albeit with their naunces) that Frida supports.

 ## Using this documentation